 Dealing with the Disappointment of Relapse

 You initially thought that taking Subutex would lead to recovery.
 Now, you struggle with the defeat of relapse.
 Besides that, you worry that it’s just not in your makeup to overcome addiction.
 That’s not true.
+Most people relapse on the way to recovery; it’s part of the process.

 The presence of peers who understand what you’re going through motivates people to continue with treatment.
 Similarly, it builds their trust in themselves and others.
 Because you learn that you aren’t alone in the struggle, you feel the necessary strength to proceed.
 Therefore, group therapy, as well as after-hours peer interactions, will become invaluable for recovery.